ibm-cloud-docs/hs-crypto/rotate-master-key.md

 To rotate the master key, follow these steps:

-1. Load the new master key parts to the New Master Key Register with the following command:
+1. Load the new master key parts to the new master key register with the following command:

   ```
   ibmcloud tke cryptounit-mk-load